B. K. Dash Road: Bashanto Kumar Das

 Bashanto Kumar was a man form Barisal, Bangladesh.
 He migrated to Dhaka when he was only 12.
-He later settled in Farashganj and doing business as well at the same area.
+He later settled in Farashganj and also engaged in business from the area.

 Early years

 Bashanto Kumar Das used to be a highly influential business man of Dhaka city in the early 1920s.
 The local community of Farashganj name the lane in the honor of Bashanto Kumar Das.
 The lane used to be residential zone.
 Dhaka cities elite people residence use to lie on the B.K.
 Dash Lane.
 Many historical structures lie on the lane.

 Historical structures

 Puthi Ghar

 Situated in 74/1 B.K.Das Lane.
 Built approximately 150 years ago.
 Original owner is unknown.
 At present it is divided up for different purposes by more than one owner.
 Minister Gautam Chakkrobory owns the major part of the structure.
 Its structural condition is stable.

 Sri Sri Priyo Bollov

 Situated in 3 B.K.Dash Lane.
 Built a hundred years ago.
 Originally owned by Shams Babu.
 Now it is regulated by a committee.